b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 ### Adam Clarke
 Joseph Smith plagiarized his translation of the New Testament from Adam Clarke’s Bible Commentary, published 1810-1826.
 FAIR also has some comments about this, that I don't understand why they'd willingly publish:

-> *In March 2017, Thomas Wayment, professor of Classics at Brigham Young University, published a paper in BYU’s* Journal of Undergraduate Research *titled "A Recently Recovered Source: Rethinking Joseph Smith’s Bible Translation".
+> *In March 2017, ==Thomas Wayment==, professor of Classics at Brigham Young University, published a paper in BYU’s* Journal of Undergraduate Research *titled "A Recently Recovered Source: Rethinking Joseph Smith’s Bible Translation".
 In a summary of their research, Wayment and his research assistant wrote:*
 >
 >> *Our research has revealed that the number of direct parallels between Smith’s translation and Adam Clarke’s biblical commentary are simply ==too numerous and explicit to posit happenstance or coincidental overlap==.
 The ==parallels between the two texts number into the hundreds==, a number that is well beyond the limits of this paper to discuss.
 A few of them, however, demonstrate Smith’s open reliance upon Clarke and establish that he was inclined to lean on Clarke’s commentary for matters of history, textual questions, clarification of wording, and theological nuance.
 In presenting the evidence, we have attempted to both establish that Smith drew upon Clarke, likely at the urging of Rigdon, and we present here a broad categorization of the types of changes that Smith made when he used Clarke as a source.